codepath/android_guides/Using-Parcelable.md

 Due to Android's memory management scheme, you will often find yourself needing to communicate with different components of your application, system components, or other applications installed on the phone.  `Parcelable` will help you pass data between these components.

-Android uses what is called the Binder to facilitate such communication in a highly optimized way.
+Android uses Binder to facilitate such communication in a highly optimized way.
 The Binder communicates with Parcels, which is a message container.
 The Binder marshals the Parcel to be sent, sends and receives it, and then unmarshals it on the other side to reconstruct a copy of the original Parcel.

 To allow for your class instances to be sent as a Parcel you must implement the `Parcelable` interface along with a static field called `CREATOR`, which itself requires a special constructor in your class.